 How do I qualify for a Doctoral Peer Mentor?
 You must be in the first or second term of your doctoral program and submit your request for a mentor before the end of week 2 of the term.
 We are currently accepting requests for the following start dates:

 More than 600 new doctoral students get tips and social support from a peer mentor.
 Submit your request today to join them in becoming a Savvy Student!

 The Doctoral Peer Mentor program’s goal is to help incoming doctoral students establish social connections, adapt to their new identities as scholar-practitioners, and succeed in the first few terms of their doctoral journey.

 During your participation in the Doctoral Peer Mentor program, your mentor will lead you through the 8 Savvy Steps to Success to help you become a Savvy Student.
 In the Doctoral Peer Mentor program, we describe a Savvy Student as someone who:

 The 8 Savvy Steps to Success are listed below.
 Your mentor will provide more details.

-Our next group drop-in sessions are scheduled for:
+Our next Monthly Meetups are scheduled for: